MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Timon:
 - do some troubleshooting as the printer is heavily underextruding
 - print more things
--

 #### Xavier:
-- Sarted modifying Jonas' algorithm with Linus (changing the sensors in the simulation to give a distance input rather than a boolean)
+- Started modifying Jonas' algorithm with Linus (changing the sensors in the simulation to give a distance input rather than a boolean)
 - Installed a dual boot on my PC to be able to run Ubuntu with ROS and test the Lidar

 ## Progress: Friday 11 June, 2021